-Here are 4 dark social share tracking tactics:
+Here are four dark social share-tracking tactics:

-1. Utilising sticky share buttons
+1. Utilizing sticky share buttons

 Have a look at your website and make sure your follow buttons can be differentiated from your share buttons.
 Use a tool like sharethis, which creates inline or sticky share buttons.
-This means you can track dark social shares via email, messenger or over text and measure them through your attribution software.
+This means you can track dark social shares via email, messenger, or over text and measure them through your attribution software.

 2. Shortening your links